Jared Young Player Props: Cubs vs. Brewers

-Jared Young -- 0-for-1 in his last game -- will be in action for the Chicago Cubs versus the Milwaukee Brewers, with Adrian Houser on the mound, on July 5 at 8:10 PM ET.
+The Chicago Cubs and Jared Young, who went 1-for-4 last time out, battle Freddy Peralta and the Milwaukee Brewers at American Family Field, Thursday at 2:10 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Brewers.
+In his most recent game he had a one-hit performance (1-for-4) against the Brewers.

 Jared Young Game Info & Props vs. the Brewers